flame-engine/flame/doc/flame/effects.md

 - The ability to pause/resume the effect using `effect.pause()` and `effect.resume()`.
 You can
   check whether the effect is currently paused using `effect.isPaused`.

-- The ability to reverse the effect's time direction using `effect.reverse()`.
-Use `effect.isReversed` to check if the effect is currently running back in time.

 - Property `removeOnFinish` (which is true by default) will cause the effect component to be removed from the game tree and garbage-collected once the effect completes.
 Set this to false if you plan to reuse the effect after it is finished.